 Truth: Sure, S&OP does not solve challenges or drive revenue immediately.
 As a result, it is easy to regard it as unimportant.
 However, when effectively executed, S&OP is one of the few processes that can transform businesses of all sizes – from startups to Fortune 500 companies – and help ensure sustained business growth.

-Organizations that have mastered the use of S&OP to inform operations management routinely succeed at achieving their business goals as well as outpacing their competitors.
+Organizations that have mastered the use of S&OP (Sales and Operations Planning) to inform operations management routinely succeed at achieving their business goals as well as outpacing their competitors.

 S&OP is just an analysis of historical data.
 It does not help you manage real-time changes on the shop floor.